Priyamvada-iiita/CodeBloom/README.md

 - **User-Centric Design:**
   - Offers a minimalistic and intuitive coding experience with a user-friendly interface.
-  - Supports multiple programming languages and provides robust authentication and database management using Firebase.
+  - Provides robust authentication and database management using Firebase.

 - **SEO Optimization:**
   - Ensures SEO friendliness by pre-rendering content, allowing search engine bots to index the website effectively.